-- (3) If, on the application of the AFSA, the AIFC Court is satisfied that any Person: - (a) may be engaged in Market Abuse; or the AIFC Court may make an order restraining the Person concerned from disposing of, or otherwise dealing with, any assets of his which it is satisfied that he is reasonably likely to dispose of, or otherwise deal with.
+- 3) If, on the application of the AFSA, the AIFC Court is satisfied that any Person:

+- (a) may be engaged in Market Abuse; or

+- (b) may have been engaged in Market Abuse.

+the AIFC Court may make an order restraining the Person concerned from disposing of, or otherwise dealing with, any assets of his which it is satisfied that he is reasonably likely to dispose of, or otherwise deal with.